Destinedlife/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Click windows defender Firewall Propeities and set fire wall state to off and hit apply.
+Click windows defender Firewall Propeities and set fire wall state to off on the Domain, private, public profile and hit apply.

 **Only turning off the firewall for ease of the tutorial, don't do this in real life**